whysosergious/abc/README.md

 A demonstration of the aptBit Content Manager.

-Utilizing JavaScript async functionality for everything from data managment thgrough PDF to image conversion.
+Utilizing JavaScript async functionality for everything from data managment through PDF to image conversion.